SanForgeStudio/LuaNodeEditor/README.md

 # Why Lua?
-For those new to coding Lua is a very lightweight scripting language, because it is a quick and powerful language and a very wanted language in alot of industries it is used in massive projects for example Roblox, BeamNG, Xplane. learning is key!
+For those new to coding Lua is a very lightweight scripting language, because it is a quick and powerful language and a very needed language in alot of industries.
+It is used in massive projects for example Roblox, BeamNG, Xplane.
+For us we think that learning is key!
 With the Lua Node Editor, you see the logic unfold visually, in getting a deeper understanding of the programming concepts used by Lua.

 *Watch here our first explainer video*